This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 If every surfer did this exercise every day, they’d be a much better surfer:

 I also think visualization is a really powerful tool for everybody, not just with surfing.
 Visualizing yourself doing certain turns, or overcoming fear — these all help develop positive mental pathways.
 I think visualization is just so underrated.
-You can read more about this technique in my post on visualization and surfing.

 What is the best way students can conquer their fear of the ocean?

-But simply put, you gotta be in it to win it.
+Simply put, you gotta be in it to win it.
 Slowly expose yourself to larger and larger surf and you will grow your capacity.
 If you avoid surfing outside your comfort zone it will become a bigger and bigger fear.

 What can surfers expect to get from surf coaching?